China

 Hepatitis B Vaccine

-There is a significant risk of infection with hepatitis B for this country, therefore, the vaccination is recommended.
+Due to a significant risk of exposure to hepatitis B, vaccination is recommended.

 For Some Travellers